halntit/learn-next-testing/README.md

   - **Create DB**: Start of test run
   - Reset DB: in between tests
   - Delete DB: End of test run

+## Testing dynamic Routes - What to test?
+  - routes that were available when server was built
+  - routes that were not available when server was build:
+    - routes that never existed (band ID does not exist)
+    - routes that were added after the build